damachine/coolerdash/README.md

 > **Note:** CoolerDash brightness is set to 80% by default.
 When you change the brightness in CoolerDash configuration(config.ini), adjust it in CoolerControl as well for optimal results!

-> **The following settings were tested with an NZXT Kraken 2023.**
-> CoolerDash should work with any LCD device supported by CoolerControl (Asus, MSI, NZXT, etc.).

-> **Zero Configuration Required:** CoolerDash automatically detects essential settings including LCD resolution, device UIDs, and optimal display parameters.
-No manual configuration is needed for basic operation.
->
 > **Runtime Configuration:** All settings are managed in `/etc/coolerdash/config.ini`.
 > After editing the config file, restart the service with `systemctl restart coolerdash.service` to apply your changes.
->
-> **If `/etc/coolerdash/config.ini` does not exist, CoolerDash will use built-in defaults.**
->

 > **Shutdown Image:** When CoolerDash stops (during system shutdown or reboot), it automatically displays the `shutdown.png` image since sensor data is no longer available.
 You can customize, disable, or replace this image by editing the `/etc/coolerdash/config.ini` configuration file.

 ---

 ## 🔧 Usage